Taiga Biome Facts

 Taiga Biome Description

 The taiga biome is one that has very long and cold winters.
 They summers are short and they are cool in temperature.
 The cool air masses from the arctic can move in rapidly.
 The average temperature in the summer is from 64 degrees to 72 degrees.
 However, in the winter months it can be -14 degrees.
-This is the largest land biome, covering 27% of the Earths surface.
+Taiga biome makes up 29% of the world’s forest cover.

 There is heavy snowfall in the winter months.
 During the summer it is humid and rainy.
 The average annual rainfall is approximately 33 inches for the taiga biome.
 There is often no cloud cover in this biome so the temperatures can drop very fast at night.
 It does warm up enough in the spring though for flowers to melt and the ice to melt into the ponds.